actionhero/actionhero/docs/core/tasks.md

 ## General

 Tasks are background jobs meant to be run separately from a client's request.
 They can be started by an action or by the server itself.
 With actionhero, there is no need to run a separate daemon to process these jobs.  actionhero uses the [node-resque](https://github.com/taskrabbit/node-resque) package to store and process tasks in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.
-There are [a number of example tasks provided](Example-tasks).

 There are 3 types of tasks actionhero can process: `normal`, `delayed`, and `periodic`.

-  * `normal` tasks are enqueued and processed one-by-one by the task workers
+  * `normal` tasks are enqueued and processed one-by-one by the task TaskProcessors
   * `delayed` tasks are enqueued in a special 'delayed' queue to only be processed at some time in the future (defined either by a timestamp or seconds-from-now)
   * `periodic` tasks are like delayed tasks, but they run on a set frequency (e.g. every 5 minutes).
 Delayed tasks can take no input parameters.